 6. Empower participants to become better able to assess needs, articulate plans, and evaluate healthcare projects.

 The course is delivered in a workshop setting facilitated by seasoned professional facilitators with practical experience.
-Active participation is required and key to the success of the workshops.
+Active participation is required and the key to the success of the workshops.
 Other methods used in this course include case studies and problem-solving exercises.
 No tests or examinations will be taken by participants in this course.
 Assessment of participant’s performance will be measured through effective class participation, group presentation, group project, and class attendance.
-This course combines presentations, lectures, class discussions, group presentation, and problem-solving exercises.
+This course combines presentations, lectures, class discussions, group presentations, and problem-solving exercises.